 [edit]Thessaloniki is connected via the intercity KTEL bus network with every corner of Greece.

-• 4 Halkidiki Bus Station (Σταθμού ΚΤΕΛ Χαλκιδικής).
+- 4 Halkidiki Bus Station (Σταθμού ΚΤΕΛ Χαλκιδικής) (east side district of Pylaia).
 Terminal station for buses from Chalkidiki (Halkidiki).
-Located on the east side district of Pylaia.
 The station is served by bus line 45, which links the station with the Makedonia Bus Station and line 36, which links it with the Voulgari Bus Terminal.
-To reach the station from the airport, take bus 79 to IKEA, which is a major center for bus line transfers.
-Next, take bus 36, which passes by the Cosmos Mall and Balkan Center before reaching the KTEL Halkidiki bus station.
+To reach the station from the airport, take bus 79 to IKEA, which is a major centre for bus line transfers.
+Next, take bus 36, which passes by the Cosmos Mall and Balkan Centre before reaching the KTEL Halkidiki bus station.
 Taxi service is available at the bus station.
-A ride into the town center (Arch of Galerius on Egnatia Road) should cost approximately €15.
+A ride into the town centre (Arch of Galerius on Egnatia Road) should cost approximately €15.

 Prominent long-distance bus connections